hazelcast/hazelcast-jet-reference-manual/docs/600_Understanding_Jet_Architecture_and_API/330_Edge/500_Tuning_Edges.md

     <th>Default Value</th>
   </tr>
   <tr>
-    <td>High Water Mark</td>
+    <td>Outbox capacity</td>
     <td>
-      A Processor deposits its output items to its Outbox.
-It is an unbounded buffer, but has a "high water mark" which should be respected by a well-behaving processor.
-When its outbox reaches the high water mark,the processor should yield control back to its caller.
+        A cooperative processor's outbox will contain a bucket dedicated to this edge.
+When the bucket reaches the configured capacity, it will refuse further items.
+At that time the processor must yield control back to its caller.
     </td>
     <td>2048</td>
   </tr>